trombik/ansible-role-opensearch/README.md

 The role installs a `systemd` unit file for `opensearch`.
 The author is not an expert of `systemd` in any way.

-## Red Hat users

-The role does not work on the platform yet.

 # Requirements